expo/expo/docs/pages/guides/config-plugins.md

 #### SDK 47 and higher

+The `@expo/config-plugins` package is re-exported from the `expo` package starting in SDK 47.
 For SDK 47 and higher, it's best practice to import the `@expo/config-plugins` package through the `expo` package.

 ```js
 const { .. } = require('expo/config-plugins');
 ```

 This will ensure that you are using the version of the `@expo/config-plugins` package that is depended on by the `expo` package.
-If you do not do this, you may accidentally import an incorrect

-Plugins will generally have `@expo/config-plugins` installed as a dependency, and `expo-module-scripts`, `@expo/config-types` installed as a devDependencies.
+If you do not import the package through the `expo` re-export in this way, you may accidentally be importing an incompatible version (depending on the implementation details of module hoisting in the package manager used by the developer consuming the module) or be unable to import the module at all (if using "plug and play" features of a package manager like Yarn Berry or pnpm).

 ### Best practices for mods